Ultraplot/ultraplot/docs/why.rst

 By default, UltraPlot also uses :ref:`its own tight layout algorithm <ug_tight>` -- preventing text labels from overlapping with subplots.
-This algorithm works with the `ultraplot.gridspec.GridSpec` subclass rather than `matplotlib.gridspec.GridSpec`, which provides the following advantages:
+This algorithm works with the :class:`~ultraplot.gridspec.GridSpec` subclass rather than :class:`~matplotlib.gridspec.GridSpec`, which provides the following advantages:

-* The `ultraplot.gridspec.GridSpec` subclass interprets spacing parameters with font size-relative units rather than figure size-relative units.
+* The :class:`~ultraplot.gridspec.GridSpec` subclass interprets spacing parameters with font size-relative units rather than figure size-relative units.
   This is more consistent with the tight layout `pad` arguments (which, like matplotlib, are specified in font size-relative units) and obviates the need to adjust spaces when the figure size or font size changes.
-* The `ultraplot.gridspec.GridSpec` subclass permits variable spacing between rows and columns, and the tight layout algorithm takes this into account.
+* The :class:`~ultraplot.gridspec.GridSpec` subclass permits variable spacing between rows and columns, and the tight layout algorithm takes this into account.
 Variable spacing is critical for making outer :ref:`colorbars and legends <ug_guides>` and